CozyInsomniac/reddit-keyword-blocker/README.md

 # Reddit Keyword Blocker

-Block Reddit posts containing specific keywords, for both the new and old Reddit layouts.
+Browser Extension for Chromium-based browsers to block Reddit posts containing specific keywords, for both the new and old Reddit layouts.

 ## Features
 - Add keywords to block posts with specific titles.
 - Manage keywords directly from the extension's popup.
+- Works with both old and new Reddit layouts.
+- Case-insensitive keyword matching.

 ## Installation
-1. Download the extension files.
+1. Download the extension files from [here](https://github.com/CozyInsomniac/reddit-keyword-blocker/archive/refs/heads/main.zip) and unzip them into their own folder.
-2. Open Chrome and go to `chrome://extensions/`.
+2. Open your browser and go to its extensions page (Ex. `chrome://extensions/`).
-3. Enable **Developer Mode** (toggle in the top-right corner).
+3. Enable `Developer Mode` (toggle in the top-right corner).
-4. Click **Load Unpacked** and select the folder containing the extension files.
+4. Click `Load Unpacked`, and select the folder containing the extension files.
 5. The extension should now be installed and ready to use.

 ## Usage